invertase/react-native-firebase-docs/docs/notifications/displaying-notifications.md

 When your app is in the foreground, you can choose to present a notification to the user.

-> iOS 8 and 9 do not support displaying a notification whilst the app is in the foreground
+> iOS 9 does not support displaying a notification whilst the app is in the foreground

 ## 1) Building a notification